thomasdao/goal/README.md

 }
 ```

-To make things easier, Goal provides `Permission` struct so you can embed directly into your own model.
+To make things easier, Goal provides `goal.Permission` struct so you can embed directly into your own model.
 This will add a "read" and "write" string column to the table in your database.
 The format is simply a json array of roles, and it already conforms to PermitReader and PermitWriter interface.

 ```go
 type article struct {